-- b) The Chapter Servant leads.
-Sometimes he may designate one of the more senior Unit Servants to lead, for the purpose of the latter's training. - c) The prayer assembly would normally be for a period of about 2 hours, with the following ingredients: - Fellowship as brethren arrive; teaching of songs - Worship (about 30 minutes) - Sharings and a short teaching at the Chapter Servant's option (about one hour) - Intercession - Announcements - d) Attendance is always taken.
+- a) It can be held at any time and on any day of the month, as decided by the Chapter Servant. - b) The Chapter Servant leads.
+Sometimes he may designate one of the more senior Unit Servants to lead, for the purpose of the latter's training. - c) The prayer assembly would normally be for a period of about 2 hours, with the following ingredients: - \ Fellowship as brethren arrive; teaching of songs - \ Worship (about 30 minutes) - \ Sharings and a short teaching at the Chapter Servant's option (about one hour) - \ Intercession - \ Announcements - d) Attendance is always taken.
 Attendance sheets should be submitted to the Chapter Servant for his action on absentees. - e) There should be a tithe table where contributions may be accepted and a receipt given.
-The collection should be turned in to the CFC-FFL office within a week's time. - 3.
-Pastoral Formation program - The CFC-FFL Pastoral Formation Program for all members may be held either independently by the chapter or in collaboration with other chapters. - a) The basic first-year CFC-FFL Pastoral Formation Program consists of the following: - Christian Life Seminar (CLS) - Covenant Recollection (CR)
+The collection should be turned in to the MFC office within a week's time.

+3. Pastoral Formation program

+The MFC Pastoral Formation Program for all members may be held either independently by the chapter or in collaboration with other chapters.

+- a) The basic first-year MFC Pastoral Formation Program consists of the following:

+- \ Christian Life Seminar (CLS)

+- \ Covenant Recollection (CR)

+- \ Marriage Enrichment Retreat (MER 1)

+- \ Evangelization Training (ET)